 Midwest Woods Furniture where he creates home goods from wood sourced around Ohio.

 I’m really digging that wide turquoise tile they used for the backsplash.
 So fun.

 The cast iron sink was a $25 Craigslist score, and the faucet is from IKEA.

 Another look back at how it looked before (below):

 And now, after its remodel:

 Hard to believe it’s the same kitchen!
-Many thanks to Chelsea for sharing their bungalow kitchen with us.
-Visit her beautiful blog Farm Fresh Therapy for more photos and details.
-(Photos by Coley & Co.
-Photography.)
+Thanks to Chelsea for sharing their bungalow kitchen makeover with us.